apache/superset/docs/installation.rst

 Note that *gunicorn* does not
 work on Windows so the `superset runserver` command is not expected to work in that context.
-Also note that the development web server (`superset runserver -d`) is not intended for production use.
+Also, note that the development web server (`superset runserver -d`) is not intended for production use.

 If not using gunicorn, you may want to disable the use of flask-compress